Chapter 1- The conversation

 Jess huffed and turned away from her friend.
 It looks like she was starting to doubt herself due to Ruth’s words.
-There wasn’t anything to doubt though and she was better of concentrating on how to fix everything instead of looking deeper into all of this.
+There wasn’t any reason to doubt though and she was better off concentrating on how to fix everything instead of looking deeper into all of this.
 She had enough problems as it was without doubting herself and questioning her motives.

 “Anyway, it doesn’t really matter what I am scared of.
-The church can never find out that I actually know who my baby daddy is or that the act wasn’t exactly consensual.
-The whole church would go crazy and descend on him.
-The attention on him will not be good at all.”
+The church can never find out that I actually know who my baby daddy is, or that the act wasn’t consensual.
+The whole church would go crazy and descend on me.
+I don’t want any attention on me or my children.”

 “No Ruth, I can’t say anything right now.
 It’s just not the right time, in fact, I don’t think there ever will be a right time,” she added.
 “I don’t know what to do though.
 I know what I don’t want to do, what I can’t do, but I don’t know what to do.”

 “Well, I can’t help you there.
 At the end of the day, it’s your choice anyway and we already have opposing views on the situation.
 Sorry girl but you are on your own on this one.
 You are surrounding yourself with too many lies and what’s worse is we are all caught in your lies.
 I am not comfortable with all this lying and scheming Jess, you know that.
 I need to work on me right now and I believe that the Word says you shall know the truth and the truth shall set you free.
 You need to just come forward with the truth and the truth will set you free.”